- Fan Fiction

 Bwaaaaaaaaaaaaaaaaaaack! cries the chicken.

 How did Alison arrive in the sixties?
-Was Cindy telling the truth about her marriage to Mark?
+Was Cindy telling the truth about her feelings about Mark?
 Why is there a quote from A Hard Day’s Night in a Monkees story?
-Did Heather marry Mr. Skinner?
-How could one little rubber chicken eat eight big people?
-And what does eating cheese have to do with anything?
-The answer to all of these is… who cares?
+Did Heather really marry Mr. Skinner?
+How could one little magical rubber chicken eat eight big people?
+And what does cheese have to do with anything?
+The answer to all of these questions is… who cares?
 But hey, you may figure it out by reading the sequel to Laugh, Laugh 2.
 But, most likely, you won’t.